 Following approval, the holder of the marketing authorization is required to comply with a range of requirements applicable to the manufacturing, marketing, promotion and sale of the medicinal product.
 These include compliance with the EU's stringent pharmacovigilance or safety reporting rules, pursuant to which post-authorization studies and additional monitoring obligations can be imposed.
 In addition, the manufacturing of authorized products, for which a separate manufacturer's license is mandatory, must also be conducted in strict compliance with the EMA's GMP requirements and comparable requirements of other regulatory bodies in the EU, which mandate the methods, facilities, and controls used in manufacturing, processing and packing of drugs to assure their safety and identity.
-Finally, the marketing and promotion of authorized products, including advertising directed toward the prescribers of drugs, are strictly regulated in the EU under Directive 2001/83/EC, as amended.
+Finally, the marketing and promotion of authorized products, including advertising directed toward the prescribers of drugs, are strictly regulated in the EU under Directive 2001/83/EC, as amended, and the relevant national implementing legislation in the Member States.
 The advertising of prescription-only medicines to the general public is not permitted in the EU.